GeoMOER/FORCE/docs/units/_unit01/unit01-02_FORCE_workflow.md

 # Understanding the levels

-To breakdown this complex workflow, we will go by each level and understand different parts of them
+To breakdown this complex workflow, we will go through each level and understand different parts of them.

 # Level 1

 Level 1 deals with input data.
 The boxes shown with a dotted line indicate the data while solid line indicates the process.
 At level 2, we get our Analysis Ready Data (ARD).
-The parameter files instruct force what kind of processing needs to be performed.
+The parameter files instruct FORCE what kind of processing needs to be performed.

 # Level 2

-In level 2, we are using FORCE to process our downloaded input data to be fed in level 3.
+In level 2, we are using FORCE to process our downloaded input data to be fed into level 3.

 # Level 3